 When I travel to a new place, I have to eat whatever cuisine is local or popular in the area.
 I’m that person that takes notes of good food spots while watching the travel channel.
 Although for the most part, I like to stick to what’s new, there are some dishes + ingredients that are common in most places + sometimes I find that the cities I visit have a fresh new take on food that I’m used to.

 I binged on – I use that term loosely, more like devoured – several yummy treats while in NOLA, and I’m here to make you wish you were there.
-Mostly because I wish I was back there too.
+Mostly because I wish I was too.

 1. Beignets @ Cafe du Monde

 Café du Monde is probably one of the most popular spots in Louisiana.
 I had heard so much about the beignets (French for doughnut) that I couldn’t wait to try them.
 A few minutes after we dropped our bags at our Airbnb for the weekend, we stepped out to explore the French Quarter and scarf down some powdered sugar treats.
 We loved these so much we came back every day.

 Tip: Usually, there are lines that stretch out the door; one for take-out and one to sit inside.
 It’s not worth it to wait to sit inside so I’d say wait for take-out.
 If you’d like to avoid the lines altogether, stop by early (11am-ish) on a weekday.

 2. Po’boys @ NOLA Po’boys

 While walking down Bourbon Street, we ducked into this hole-in-the-wall for a mid-afternoon snack.